Future International Students

 UAF Admissions Counselors are more than happy to help you through the application process and answer your questions about the university and life in Alaska.
 You may email them at email@example.com.

-For questions regarding the F-1 visa and immigration, please feel free to contact Reija Shnoro, International Student Coordinator.
+For questions regarding the F-1 visa and immigration, please feel free to contact Reija Shnoro, our Student Senior Immigration Advisor.
 You may also wish to visit the Frequently Asked Questions on the Information for Newly Admitted Students.
 Information is available about the visa application process, arriving in Fairbanks, employment and other topics.